 Riding trolleys is so much fun.
 Your own pram is too boring.

-We had dreaded that long waiting time in the airport but everything went smooth because of all the attractions listed above.
+We had dreaded that long waiting time at the airport but everything went smoothly because of all the attractions listed above.
 An airport is a big and exciting place for a child and if you run out of entertaining ideas, just go to explore it together.
 Still, it was tiring but we made the best of our time there and managed to keep our toddler interested and awake up to the boarding time when she was so exhausted and fell asleep as soon as we reached our seats.
 And it’s not a secret that sleep is the best activity for the kid on a plane.

 This was a planned stop and we knew we would have all that time and were ready for that.
-But if you have a delayed flight, we’d recommend to demand a hotel room from the airline if you have such a long stop, like we did in Melbourne after a delayed flight and missed connection when we had to wait a whole night.
+But if you have a delayed flight, we’d recommend demanding a hotel room from the airline if you have such a long stop, like we did in Melbourne after a delayed flight and missed connection when we had to wait a whole night.